sara-nl/spiderdocs/source/Pages/best_practices.rst

 If your software loads a large number of small files upon execution in your jobs then you may see poor I/O performance even if the total software size is not that big.
 There are ways to mitigate potential bottlenecks, such as the use of CVMFS or containers technology.

-Here is an overview of the features and capabilities of some of the software installation options supported on Spider followed by some general guidelines:
+Here is an overview of the features and suitability of some of the software installation options supported on Spider:

 ==============================================   ==============   ==============   =============   ======================
 Feature                                          CephFS           Apptainer        Lumi            Softdrive